 Later in the day, you’ll leave Matsumoto for Takayama via highway bus (ticket provided in the Japan Cultural Tour).
-The route offers incredible views as you climb the immense peaks of the mountains and feel your ears pop at an altitude of 1500 metres, before descending through lush valleys.
+The route offers incredible views as you climb the immense peaks of the mountains and feel your ears pop at an altitude of 1500 meters, before descending through lush valleys.

 The trio of mountain ranges that make up the Japanese Alps – Hida, Kiso and Akaishi – were once thought to be home to mountain spirits.
 Certainly, the divine landscapes and enchanting villages tucked away in the hillside look as if they’re the product of spiritual intervention.

 Takayama is a 16th-century castle town in the Hida Mountains with architecture characteristic of Edo period, when the town was originally founded.
 The collection of long, sloping roofs and latticed windows will make you feel like you’ve stepped back in time.

 Your cultural experience of Japan will step up a notch with a stay at a traditional Japanese ryokan guesthouse (breakfast and dinner included).
 The Tanabe Ryokan, run by hosts Mr and Mrs Tanabe, is located close to Takayama Station in the old town area.

 A stay in a ryokan is a must for a cultural tour of Japan.
 You’ll sleep on thick futons, rolled out onto tatami mats on the floor, and although your room will be fully en-suite, there are also communal baths to soak in at the end of a long day of walking around town.